Bahar Zendagi

 What is your most unusual talent?

-One of my most unusual talents is baking traditional bread in a tandoor oven, a skill passed down in my family that connects me to my heritage.
+One of my most unusual talents is baking traditional bread in a tandoor (oven), a skill passed down in my family that connects me to my ancestors and my heritage.

 Where is the most interesting place you have been to?

-While the villages of Afghanistan will always remain in my heart, as I traveled to over 15 countries during my research on community mental health, it was Cambridge, Massachusetts, at Harvard University, that truly captured me.
+While the provinces of Afghanistan will always remain in my heart, as I traveled to over five countries during my research, it was Cambridge, Massachusetts, home to Harvard University, that truly captured me.
 The blend of history, innovation, and intellectual energy there inspired me deeply, shaping my vision of what learning could be.

 What do you hope to be doing in ten years?

-Academically, over the next ten years, my goal is to build a path that bridges science, research, advocacy, and creative expression.
-My priority is to complete my engineering degree alongside a degree in Community Mental Health, followed by graduate studies at the master’s and PhD levels.
+Academically, over the next ten years, my goal is to integrate science and education, building a path that combines rigorous research with creative expression.
+My priority is to complete my engineering degree, followed by mental health studies, and continue on to graduate studies.

 Professionally, I aim to continue developing the A.I.R.
 Atifa Institute of Research and Philosophy for Rare Sleep Disorders.
-The institute is dedicated to research on mental health and its impact on sleep.
-It also creates opportunities for knowledge-sharing, support, and meaningful dialogue for those affected by rare sleep disorders.
+The institute is dedicated to research on the causes behind rare sleep disorders and mental health’s effects on sleep phenomena.
 Also, I would like to publish the books that I was unable to publish earlier in life, so their stories can reach others and offer insight where it was once hidden.

 In addition, I want to bring my fashion design, a series of coats, to life; each coat is coded in every seam, and each piece is a garment that stands for its own story of mental health.
 Each garment transcends fabric, offering a space where people can feel the weight of human experience, quietly connecting us all.
 And in this way, each coat invites us to touch one another with compassion, a quiet bond that gently carries us toward understanding.

-Ultimately, my goal is to unite these disciplines because I believe that knowledge itself needs healing, and that through greater understanding, reflection, and dialogue, meaningful change becomes possible.
+Ultimately, my goal is to unite these disciplines through education, because I believe knowledge itself needs healing, and that through greater understanding, reflection, and dialogue, meaningful change becomes possible.

 Is there anything you would like to add that we haven’t asked?